 Let's say, hypothetically, that the annual return for shares of the fund is 5% and that your shareholder fees and the annual operating expenses for shares of the fund are exactly as described in the fee table.
 This example illustrates the effect of fees and expenses, but is not meant to suggest actual or expected fees and expenses or returns, all of which may vary.
-This example does not include any fees paid at the fee-based account or plan level.
 For every \$10,000 you invested, here's how much you would pay in total expenses if you sell all of your shares at the end of each time period indicated: